 When your POS provider is your payment processor, it means that you can’t shop around for the best rate.
-But it also means that you get 24/7 year-round US-based customer support for any payment related issues.
+But it also means that you get 24/7 year-round US-based customer support for any payment-related issues.
 Before signing a service contract with Upserve, getting a few quotes from other merchant service providers is a good idea.
 If you find a lower rate elsewhere, Upserve will likely try to match or beat it.

 - Handheld tablets: Allow for tableside ordering and payments.

-- Kitchen Display System: KDS Options for touch-screen tablets or monitors with bump bars.
+- Kitchen Display System (KDS): Options for touch-screen tablets or monitors with bump bars.

-- Contactless readers: EMV compliant readers accept tapped credit, debit, and mobile wallet payments.
+- Contactless readers: EMV-compliant readers accept tapped credit, debit, and mobile wallet payments.

 - Wireless networking: Networking routers extend Wi-Fi signals across your entire location, increasing POS speed and offline functionality.

 Upserve POS operates on Android tablets or iPads.
 For best functionality, these tablets should be purchased through Upserve.
-However, it is possible to bring your own iPads and use Upserve’s comprehensive online Knowledge Center to guide you through set up.
+However, it is possible to bring your own iPads and use Upserve’s comprehensive online Knowledge Center to guide you through setup.

 Upserve is cloud-based, but you have the option to hardwire your Upserve terminals similar to a legacy POS setup.
 This increases offline functionality considerably—you’ll never lose kitchen communications when your internet goes down—but it can come with an installation fee of $1,700 or more.
 You also have the option to add handheld tablets equipped with contactless card readers.

 Some Upserve users criticize the handheld tablets for being functionally limited.
 I find all handheld tablets suffer from this affliction.
 They are great for line-busting and quick order entry in quick-service environments and busy bars.
 However, the tiny screen on a handheld tablet will never act exactly like a larger POS terminal that simultaneously displays every table and several checks.
-Extensive menus with lots of courses and menu modifiers will always feel the crunch of a handheld tablet’s smaller buttons and crunched screen.
+Extensive menus with lots of courses and menu modifiers will always feel the effects of a handheld tablet’s smaller buttons and crunched screen.

 Upserve POS Features

-- Table Management: Create Custom zones and floor plans that are tied to your various revenue centers.
+- Table Management: Create custom zones and floor plans that are tied to your various revenue centers.

 - Check Management: Transfer bar tabs to tables and tables between servers.
 Split checks by seat number, split individual items across multiple checks, split payments and accept multiple payment types on the same check.